Propose an Exhibition

-The Art Gallery Coordinators will choose approximately six or seven exhibitions per semester per gallery space.
+The Art Gallery Managers will choose approximately six or seven exhibitions per semester per gallery space.
 Proposals that exhibit a strong sense of cohesiveness are preferred.
 There are little restrictions in terms of content in the Art Gallery.
-However, due to the high volume of traffic by the Brick Wall, work with potentially offensive material are not encouraged.
-It is the goal of the Student Union Art Gallery and the Brick Wall to promote artistic expression in all media and in all levels of skill.
-The Kutztown University Community is diverse and this diversity should be expressed freely in the art galleries' exhibitions.
+However, due to the high volume of traffic by the Brass Rail, work with potentially offensive material are not encouraged.
+It is the goal of the Student Union Art Gallery and the Brass Rail to promote artistic expression in all media and in all levels of skill.
+The Kutztown University community is diverse and this diversity should be expressed freely in the art galleries' exhibitions.

 How long will the exhibitions last?

-Generally, exhibitions will be on a two-week rotation period: installations will be on Friday afternoons, receptions will be the week following installation, and take downs will be Thursday.
+Generally, exhibitions will be on a two-week rotation period: installations will be on Friday afternoons, receptions will be the week following installation, and take downs will occur the 2nd Friday following your opening.

 How do I promote my exhibition?

-Flyers, invitations, and postcards are good ways to promote exhibitions around campus.
-The Gallery Coordinator will advertise for the artist in various ways including: Daily Brief, Carousel TV, Central Calendar, the Keystone, Bear Essentials, and the McFarland Student Union website..
+Fliers, invitations, and postcards are good ways to promote exhibitions around campus.
+The Gallery Coordinator will advertise for the artist in various ways including: Daily Brief, Carousel TV, Central Calendar, the Keystone, Bear Essentials, the McFarland Student Union Website, and the McFarland Student Union Facebook.

 What will be provided to install the exhibitions?